redisson/redisson/docs/configuration.md

 Name of client connection.

-**sslProtocols**

-Default value: `null`

-Defines array of allowed SSL protocols.
-Example values: `TLSv1.3`, `TLSv1.2`, `TLSv1.1`, `TLSv1`

-**sslVerificationMode**

-Default value: `STRICT`

-Defines SSL verification mode, which prevents man-in-the-middle attacks.

-Available values:

-* `NONE` - No SSL certificate verification
-* `CA_ONLY` - Validate the certificate chain but ignore hostname verification
-* `STRICT` - Complete validation of the certificate chain and hostname

-**sslProvider**

-Default value: `JDK`

-Defines the SSL provider (JDK or OPENSSL) used to handle SSL connections.
-OPENSSL is considered as a faster implementation and requires [netty-tcnative-boringssl-static](https://repo1.maven.org/maven2/io/netty/netty-tcnative-boringssl-static/) to be added to the classpath.

-**sslTruststore**

-Default value: `null`

-Defines the path to the SSL truststore.
-It stores certificates which is used to identify the server side of an SSL connection.
-SSL truststore is read on each new connection creation and can be dynamically reloaded.
-Supported formats: JKS, PKCS#12, PEM.

-The truststore should contain:

-* CA certificates - Root or intermediate Certificate Authority certificates that signed the Valkey or Redis server certificates
-* Self-signed certificates - If your Valkey or Redis servers use self-signed certificates, you'd include those directly
-* Server certificates - The actual certificates used by your Valkey or Redis instances

-**sslTruststorePassword**

-Default value: `null`

-Defines password for SSL truststore

-**sslKeystoreType**

-Default value: `null`

-Defines the SSL keystore type.

-**sslKeystore**

-Default value: `null`

-Defines the path to the SSL truststore.
-It stores certificates which are used to identify the server side of an SSL connections.
-The SSL truststore is read on each new connection creation and can be dynamically reloaded.

-**sslKeystorePassword**

-Default value: `null`

-Defines password for the SSL keystore

 **pingConnectionInterval**

 Default value: `30000`

 This setting allows for detecting and reconnecting broken connections, using the PING command.
 PING command send interval is defined in milliseconds.
 Useful in cases when the netty lib doesn’t invoke `channelInactive` method for closed connections.
 Set to `0` to disable.

-**keepAlive**

-Default value: `false`

-Enables TCP keepAlive for connection.

-**tcpKeepAliveCount**

-Default value: 0

-This defines the maximum number of keepalive probes TCP should send before dropping the connection.
-A `0` value means to use the system's default setting.

-**tcpKeepAliveIdle**

-Default value: 0

-Defines the time in seconds the connection needs to remain idle before TCP starts sending keepalive probes.
-A 0 value means use the system's default setting.

-**tcpKeepAliveInterval**

-Default value: 0

-Defines the time in seconds between individual keepalive probes. `0` value means use the system's default setting.

-**tcpUserTimeout**

-Default value: 0

-Defines the maximum amount of time in milliseconds that transmitted data may remain unacknowledged or buffered data may remain untransmitted (due to zero window size) before TCP will forcibly close the connection.
-A 0 value means use the system's default setting.

-**tcpNoDelay**

-Default value: `true`

-Enables TCP noDelay for connections.

 **subscriptionTimeout**